 Inconsistent data entry practices, such as varied abbreviations, spellings, and formats, can negatively impact data quality in CRM systems.
 For example, consider the recording of customer addresses.
 If one employee enters "Street" as "St," while another employee uses "Str," and yet another employee spells it out as "Street," it creates inconsistency and confusion.
 When conducting targeted marketing or generating customer reports based on address data, this inconsistency can lead to inaccurate segmentation or incomplete analysis.
 Consistent practices, such as using standardized abbreviations and formats, are essential for maintaining high-quality data in CRM systems.

-Data entry errors, such as typos, formatting mistakes, and transposition errors, can have a significant impact on data quality in CRM systems.
+Good old simple human error can also lead to data entry errors, such as typos, formatting mistakes, and transposition errors.
+Over time this can have a significant impact on data quality in CRM systems.
 For example, imagine a customer's email address is entered as "email@example.com" instead of "firstname.lastname@example.org" due to a typo.
 This error can prevent effective communication with the customer, resulting in missed opportunities or ineffective marketing campaigns.
-Similarly, if a customer's phone number is entered with a transposition error, such as "555-1234" instead of "555-1243," it can lead to failed contact.

 Insufficient validation checks in CRM systems can allow errors to go unnoticed, leading to inaccurate data.
 For instance, if a CRM system lacks proper validation for email addresses, it may accept invalid or misspelled email addresses without raising any warnings.
 This can result in a database filled with incorrect email addresses, making it difficult to reach customers effectively.
 Without validation checks, other types of errors like incorrect phone numbers, addresses, or payment information can also be stored in the CRM system, compromising its overall data quality.